About Treasury Services (Mission Statement)

 Other State Statute Responsibilities

-OTS works with the University’s Purchasing Department, General Counsel, and the UConn Health, the Office of the State Treasurer, and Attorney General’s Office for the sales or leases of assets including land pursuant to Conn.
+OTS works with the University’s Procurement Department, General Counsel, Tax and Compliance and UConn Health, the Office of the State Treasurer, and Attorney General’s Office for the sales or leases of assets including land pursuant to Conn.
 Gen. Stat.
-4-b 38(g) and the tax compliance of any UConn tax-exempt debt (including lease financings), pursuant to Connecticut General Statutes 3-20d.
+4-b 38(g) and the tax compliance of any UCONN tax-exempt debt (including lease financings), pursuant to Connecticut General Statutes 3-20d.

 This document describes the functions of the Office of Treasury Services and provides the applicable resources to ensure compliance with rules, regulations, policies and procedures.

-OTS has responsibilities and contributes to other areas as directed by the EVPA&CFO.
+OTS has responsibilities and contributes to other areas as directed by the EVPA&CFO and AVP of Financial Operations & Controller.